AT&T Internet vs. Xfinity Internet

 Learn more about AT&T Internet and Xfinity

-AT&T Internet and Xfinity are notable internet service providers (ISPs) that offer fast and reliable gigabit speeds, impressive bundling options, and contract-free plans.
+AT&T and Xfinity are notable internet service providers (ISPs) that offer fast and reliable gigabit speeds, impressive bundling options, and contract-free plans.
 Choosing the provider that best meets your needs may come down to which offers faster download speeds, affordable monthly rates, or no data caps.
-Below is a complete rundown of the similarities and differences between AT&T Internet and Xfinity to guide you to your final decision.
+Below is a complete rundown of the similarities and differences between AT&T and Xfinity to guide you to your final decision.

 AT&T Internet vs Xfinity: Best Deals